Texas River School River Camp

 Located in east Austin on the north bank of the Colorado River, approximately 3.5 miles downstream of the Montopolis Street Bridge.
 See map.

 Lease period: July 1, 2015 to June 30, 2017

 Phone: (512) 289-0750

 The Texas River School River Camp is a 1-acre leased-access fishing, boating, and camping area.
 It offers 225 feet of bank access and serves as a boat launch, day-use facility and overnight campground.
-Amenities include one environmental toilet (soon to be two), picnic tables, a campfire ring, and eight primitive campsites.
+Amenities include environmental toilets, picnic tables, a campfire ring, and eight primitive campsites.
 The camp is 5 miles downriver from Longhorn Dam, 3.5 miles downriver from the Montopolis Bridge, 5 miles upriver from the Hwy 973 takeout, 17.5 miles upriver from Little Webberville Park and 22.5 miles upriver from Big Webberville Park.
 It is 50 miles upriver from Bastrop and 284 miles from the Gulf of Mexico.

 Special Conditions on Public Use

 Advance reservations must be secured through the Texas River School.
 Two gate codes are required to gain access.
 Hiking and camping are restricted to designated areas.